drseg/swift-fsm/README.md

 }
 ```

 Here, `complicatedDecisionTree()` is a function that returns a `Bool`.
-If it is `true`, the transition is executed, and if it is not, nothing happens.
+If it is `true`, the transition is executed, and if it is not, nothing is executed.

 The keyword `condition` is syntactically interchangeable with `matching` - it works with pipe and block syntax, and is chainable (conditions are AND-ed together).